jreybert/vimagit/README.md

 # vimagit

-This is a new (and hopefully very efficient) way to use git from vim.
+Ease your git worflow within vim.

-From a very single vim buffer, you can perform all basic git operations.
+From a very single vim buffer, you can perform main git operations in few key press.
 To name a few:
 * Visualize all diffs in your git repository.
-* Stage files/hunks/parts of hunks with single key S.
+* Stage file, hunks or even just parts of a hunk using a single key press.
-* Write or amend your commit message and commit.
+* Write or amend your commit message and commit in the same buffer.

 ![Example of vimagit 1.5.1](../gh-pages/images/vimagit_screenshot_1.5.1.png?raw=true "Example of vimagit 1.5.1")